 By incorporating scalable accounts receivables processes that break through bottlenecks, facilitate flexibility, and encourage progressive thinking, your team’s productivity potential will be unleashed.
 They can focus on more meaningful initiatives, reflect positively on their contributions and, as a result, produce better results.

 Show them you care.
 Invest in your employees’ work by arming them with the power of automation.

-Automation is well known as a driver for cost savings across the board- from standardizing workflows for consistent quality metrics, to reducing the volume of paid hours previously spent on manual tasks.
-That’s all true and undoubtedly some of the primary reasons carriers and 3PLs partner with DDC.
+With the slowly shrinking IT gap in transportation, automation is well known as a driver for cost savings across the board- from standardizing workflows for consistent quality metrics, to reducing the volume of paid hours previously spent on manual tasks.
+That’s all true and undoubtedly some of the primary reasons carriers and 3PLs partner with vendors like DDC.
 What isn’t as obvious, however, is the value it provides in employee empowerment.

 In transportation, it is common for staff hired for specific skill sets to be pulled off of their primary roles to complete mundane tasks such as data entry and data matching.
 By continuing to have them waste time on these manual processes, your team begins to feel like their work is contributing little value.
 Even though it is critical, it’s not what they were hired for.

 By automating these steps, carriers and 3PLs do more than bring their processes out of the stone age.
 You’ll increase job satisfaction among your staff by eliminating the least desirable to-dos from the daily checklist.
 Instead, your team will maximize their talents and experience, and take an active interest in their work.

 Furthermore, productivity is multiplied when you equip your team with top-of-the-line tools.
 Investing in data capture technology that enables your employees to maximize their time will boost performance and instill confidence across your team.
 Higher accuracy and fewer revenue adjustments will be realized, and streamlined workflows will reallocate your best people to more strategic initiatives for your business.